 - Heroku SSL

-SSL is always enabled for your app on the
+SSL is always enabled for

 When to use Automated Certificate Management (ACM)

 With Automated Certificate Management (ACM), Heroku automatically manages TLS certificates for apps running on paid dynos on the Common Runtime.
 Certificates handled by ACM automatically renew one month before they expire, and new certificates are created automatically whenever you add or remove a custom domain.

 ACM is recommended for most Heroku apps, because:

 - It provides TLS certificates at no additional cost